Artist: Deep Hawaii Art

 Title: "Ru Paul" The Omilu (BlueFin Trevally) Gyotaku

-Medium: Custom Reproduction piece embellished with Prismacolors on rice paper, cherry wood frame
+Medium: Custom Reproduction piece embellished with Prismacolors on mounted rice paper, dark stained wood frame

 Lāna`i artist Kristin Belew painstakingly embellished this life-size reproduction of her Gyotaku print with Prismacolors.